tristanpendergrass/idle-game/notes/Wise man.md

     * Note this should be programmed to come after a couple of rewards have been given
 * Long press an activity to preview it
     * This one is very important!
 We might track how often a user uses the preview function and trigger this tip a second time if they haven't used it at all.
+* If you're not one for chit-chat, there's a setting to adjust the chattiness of denizens